ntomchak/ntomchak.github.io/projects/project-3.md

 The server makes money by selling ranks that provide some in-game features and cosmetics.
 You can find the webstore [here](http://toomanyco.ws/vip).

 In addition to maintaining the technical side of the server, I also select and manage the team of volunteer staff who moderate the chat and keep troublemakers in check.
 The staff are selected from applicants who submit their applications through Discord.
-Staff are given a quick training and follow my [staff handbook](https://docs.google.com/document/d/1HoTug_RQ5UcyASbFRJ2PnaKeDh6IlFnTXNDZ79ClQEU/).